 Ed Comitz – My Story

-Living an active lifestyle has always been important to me.
-It was not until I suffered a severe neck and head injury that I wondered if I would ever be able to enjoy sports or be active again.
+I grew up in sunny Arizona, so living an active and healthy lifestyle has always been important to me.
+It was not until I suffered a traumatic neck and head injury that I wondered if I would ever be able to enjoy being active again.

 Within months of my injury, I began experiencing constant, agonizing pain in my neck and shoulder, lost manual dexterity and fine manipulation skills with my left hand, and had difficulty moving, all of which caused a precipitous decline in the quality of my life.
-I felt physically distressed – as if I were constantly being injured.
+It’s hard to explain, but my body felt physically distressed – as if I were in a constant state of being injured.

 Most of my clients are physicians and dentists, and many have conditions similar to mine.
 As an attorney, I can keep working – if I drop a pen or get a cramp in my side, I can take a break or stretch, then resume working.
-If I were a medical professional, though, I would not be able to sustain positioning for long periods of time, each and every day, and would be concerned about patient safety.
+If I were a physician or dentist, though, I would not be able to sustain positioning for long periods of time, each and every day, and would be concerned about patient safety.

 Click here to learn more about Ed’s disability insurance practice.